Upcoming events

 We hope that this conference can provide the opportunity to imagine new worlds.
 In doing so, we ask if there is still a place for reform of the old system?
 Of the old ways of doing things?
 If we do embark on imagining new worlds, then what might the contours of new horizons look like?
 If we persist with the familiar, how might renewal or reform emerge?
 If we fail to adapt, then what lies ahead?

-We look forward to welcoming participants to the 33rd ANZSIL Conference on the theme: Navigating Stormy Seas: People, Place and Perspectives in International Law and warmly invite proposals from any area of international law exploring these questions.
+We look forward to welcoming participants to the 33rd ANZSIL Conference on the theme: Navigating Stormy Seas: People, Place and Perspectives in International Law.

 Process and Dates

-The closing date for proposals is Monday, 16 February 2026.
+The extended closing date for paper and panel proposals has now closed.
 The Organising Committee will endeavour to inform applicants of the outcome of their proposals by mid-March 2026.
 All presenters will be required to register for the Conference by early May to be included in the final Conference program.
 Further information about the Conference, including program and registration details, will be made available on the ANZSIL Conference page in due course.

 Conference Fee